-- 3033 For the reasons set out in paragraphs BC45-BC47, the IASB proposes that the amendments would have an effective date of annual periods beginning on or after 1 January 2020.
+- For the reasons set out in paragraphs BC45-BC47, the IASB proposes that the amendments would have an effective date of annual periods beginning on or after 1 January 2020.
 Earlier application would be permitted.
 The IASB proposes that the amendments would be applied retrospectively.
-No specific transition provisions are proposed. - 3434 Do you agree with these proposals?
+No specific transition provisions are proposed. - Do you agree with these proposals?
 Why or why not?
 If you disagree with the proposals, please explain what you propose instead and why.

-EFRAG supports the IASB proposals on the date of application with earlier application permitted and.
-EFRAG disagrees with not applying retrospectively the retrospective application of Amendments to hedges that were discontinued solely because the amendmentsproposed reliefs were not (yet) available.
+EFRAG supports the IASB proposals on the date of application with earlier application permitted.
+EFRAG disagrees with not applying retrospectively the Amendments to hedges that were discontinued solely because the proposed reliefs were not (yet) available.

-- 3235 EFRAG acknowledges the need for the earliest effective date possible for the application of the amendments which in some jurisdictions might be appropriate even before 1 January 2020. - 33 EFRAG also agrees disagrees with the IASB that the retrospective application of the Amendments proposed by the IASB will enable continuation of previously designated hedge accounting relationships but will not allow either hindsight designations or reinstatements of previously should always be prohibited for discontinued hedging relationships.
-However, EFRAG notes the possibility that an entity may not apply the Amendments until the effective date, resultinghedges in possible discontinuation of hedge accounting for 2019 and a prior period.
-In EFRAG's view, retrospective reinstatement of hedge accounting when the Amendments are applied retrospectively.
-EFRAG sees no practical way to avoid this possible outcome. - 3436 Therefore, EFRAG supports the IASB proposals on effective date and transition previously discontinued hedges should be allowed if these hedges failed the hedging requirements only because the proposed reliefs were not (yet) available.
+- 35 EFRAG acknowledges the need for the earliest effective date possible for the application of the amendments which in some jurisdictions might be appropriate even before 1 January 2020. - 36 EFRAG disagrees with the IASB that retrospective application of the Amendments should always be prohibited for discontinued hedges in a prior period.
+In EFRAG's view, retrospective reinstatement of previously discontinued hedges should be allowed if these hedges failed the hedging requirements only because the proposed reliefs were not (yet) available.